COGS169/cogs169/pages/syllabus.md

 {:toc}
 {: .fs-2 }

-NOTE: This is a draft syllabus.
-It will be finalized week 1 of the course.

 ## Course Materials
 - Textbook: How Genes Influence Behavior (2e)
 - Readings: Can all be accessed from this website